nipunpruthi/ARM_M-Series_IO/notes n explanation/notes2.md

 >
 > R25, R29 connect PB1, PB0 to the USB

-6. To use LED, make PF1, PF2, PF3 output pin and output a one.
+6. To use LED, make PF1, PF2, PF3 output pin and output a '1'.